luamendonca21/Calculator/README.md

 # Development

-This app was developed in Flutter using the Dart language.
+This app was developed using the framework Flutter and Dart programming language.

 # Screens